wadmp/newdocs/docs/src/tutorials/move-a-device/README.md

 Advantages:

-* The configuration change can be done via WebAccess/DMP itself, and can therefore be automated for multiple devices;
+* The configuration change can be done via WebAccess/DMP itself and can therefore be automated for multiple devices;
 * If Server 2 fails for some reason, the device will always fall back to the original Bootstrap Server for new instructions;
 * This approach allows for new use-cases and business models.
-For example, you can move a device to a new Management Server temporarily, safe in the knowledge that when the new server dies, the device can be recovered.
+For example, you can temporarily move a device to a new Management Server, safe in knowing that when the new server dies, the device can be recovered.

 The rest of this article will explain the procedure for this approach (Option 2).